Installing Modules on Unix¶

 FPATH

-is set in Zsh initialization script to point to this location. (default=)New in version 5.1.
+is set in Zsh initialization script to point to this location. (default=)Added in version 5.1.

 Options available through the config